garrandall/popular-music-data/tracks/we-are-the-young-dan-hartman.md

 (We are the young), yeah

 Every street is an arcade of dreams, oh
-I found downtown exploding at the seam, ooh
+I found downtown exploding at the seam, oh
 With lights and sounds and the soul parade
 Light and blue color promenade